-In this post we will learn what decreased fetal movement is and how you can use kick counts to be aware of your baby’s movements and how it relates to their safety.
+In this post we will learn what decreased fetal movement is and how you can use kick counts to be aware of your baby’s movements as well as when to go to L&D for kick counts taking longer.

 I am seeing so many monitors, devices, and gadgets coming out to make your pregnancy safer.
 The cost a lot of money.
 And you know what most of them are doing — counting fetal movement.
 And the beautiful money-saving thing that God gave you is an ability to count your baby’s own movements.